AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 You can also `watch a video <https://youtu.be/ltL_dWjjV0w>`_ for this startup guide.

-Before you start, you need to have an `AWS account <https://aws.amazon.com/>`__.
-Create a new account or login to an existing IAM account.

 ..
 Important::

     - We require this AWS IAM account to have permissions to create AWS IAM roles, IAM policies and launch EC2 instances.